 United Hebrew of New Rochelle is expanding its memory care facility in New Rochelle, Rita Mabli, president & CEO announced today.
 The project includes 16 new apartments to be built on the garden level at Willow Gardens – The Patricia and Malcolm H. Lazarus Pavilion, nationally recognized for its commitment to quality care.
-Construction is expected to be completed by January 2022.
+Construction is expected to be completed in early spring, 2022.
 The expanded facility will be able to accommodate up to 69 residents.

 “The decision to expand memory care on United Hebrew’s campus was due, in large part, to ongoing community demand,” according to Ms. Mabli, who pointed out that the number of people diagnosed with Alzheimer’s disease is expected to climb to 50,000 by 2025, according to the Hudson Valley Chapter of the Alzheimer’s Association.
 “Many families are struggling at home to care for loved ones diagnosed with Alzheimer’s or dementia, especially with the challenges presented by the COVID-19 pandemic.
 We’re meeting the need by providing more options for supportive, specialized care right here in Westchester.”